 Vulnerability assessments and age assessments are carried out by the Assessment Team (AT) of AWAS, The AT will carry out assessments on referral from other governmental entities and NGOs, including for people in detention.

 Since 2020, EUAA deployed experts in order to support AWAS with vulnerability screenings.
 The ‘vulnerability assessment response team’ assesses potential vulnerable applicants both in reception and detention centres.
 EUAA deployed a total of 22 vulnerability assessors throughout 2021, out of which 6 were still present on 13 December 2021.
-According to information provided by the Agency, in line with the support of the Maltese authorities towards enhanced compliance with reception standards, EUAA personnel conducted 810 vulnerability assessments of asylum applicants during 2021.[3]
-As of January 2023, the AT is only composed of AWAS staff as the EUAA support in that area ended in December 2022 (see Number of staff and nature of the determining authority).
+According to information provided by the Agency, in line with the support of the Maltese authorities towards enhanced compliance with reception standards, EUAA personnel conducted 810 vulnerability assessments of asylum applicants during 2021.[4]
+As of January 2023, the AT is only composed of AWAS staff as the EUAA support in that area ended in December 2022, mainly due to the commencement of the Agency’s exit process from Malta.
+Throughout 2023, EUAA worked closely with AWAS to further develop structural elements such as Standard Operating Procedures, Guidelines, reception assessments and other internal mechanisms. (see Number of staff and nature of the determining authority).

 The team operates both in reception centres and in detention centres.
-It uses new and updated tools created by the EUAA.
+It uses new and updated tools created jointly with the EUAA.

 Vulnerability is assessed on 4 levels: